eferdman/dehydrated-hook-ddns-tsig/README.md

 - `key_secret` the base64-encoded key secret (**required**, see [below](#using-an-extra-key-file))
 - `key_algorithm` the hashing algorithm of the key (default: *hmac-md5*)

-A complete example can be found in the `dnspython-hook.conf` file.
+A complete example can be found in the `dehydrated-hook-ddns-tsig.conf` file.

 ### Using an extra key file
 If you do not want to specify key name and key secret in the config file,